NiteshReddi/Miracle_ECommerce_POC/README.md

 3) Vault-Service: This module is used to Store user credentials in Hashicorp vault and retrieve them when required.

-4) Create-Order-Api-Service: This module is used to place an order with the appropriate order details.
+4) Create-Order-Api-Service: This module is used to place orders with the appropriate order details.
 Once the Api is called, order is placed and order details are stored in DB.

 5) Get-Order-Api-Service: This module is used to GET orderDetails.
 Once the Api is called, order details are retrieved from DB.